brisbanemakerspace/bms-wiki/bylaws/coc.md

 * Unreasonably persisting with a complaint after it has been dealt with.
 * Playing loud music after being asked to stop.
 * Repeatedly interrupting/bothering people when they clearly want to be left alone.

+## Organisational Reputation and Conduct
+Operating ethically and morally, and "doing the right thing" is *always* more important than saving the organistion's reputation.
+It is never appropriate to hide or misrepresent something even if it impacts the organisation's reputation.
+It is important to recognise and acknowledge mistakes the organisation makes and take steps to improve things.

+## Higher standard of behaviour for named positions
+Anyone with a named position or who sits on an official committee or working group, is expected to be a community role model.
+They are expected to operate to a higher standard of behaviour than ordinary members.
+There is a very low tolerance for breaches of our policies, in particular this code of conduct and our safe space policy.